Escorted small group tour of World Heritage sites and more in the Southern States

 When Mungo Lady and Mungo Man turned up some 40 years ago they rocked the scientific community.
-They have been dated to 42,000 years old - the oldest human remains in and some of the oldest modern humans in the world outside Africa.
+They have been dated to 42,000 years old - the oldest human remains in Australia and some of the oldest modern humans in the world outside Africa.

 And when 20,000 year old footprints of the Willandra people were found in 2003, they also rocked archaeological records.
-They are the only Pleistocene footprints in and the most numerous yet found anywhere in the world.
+They are the only Pleistocene footprints in Australia and the most numerous yet found anywhere in the world.

-A key feature of the Meeting Place interpreatation centre in the UNESCO World heritage site is the re-creation of part of the ancient human tracks that were re-discovered in 2003.
+A key feature of the Meeting Place interpreatation centre in the UNESCO World heritage site National park is the re-creation of part of the ancient human tracks that were re-discovered in 2003.
 The footprints record some frozen moments in the lives of Aboriginal people who travelled across a damp claypan around 20,000 years ago.
 This is the largest known collection in the world of such ancient human footprints.

 Today these fragile relics are specially protected.
 The footprints are extremely precious to the people who are directly descended from those who made them so long ago, and they are important to all humanity.
 To let everyone experience something of the wonder of the tracks, a section has been reproduced as an accurate replica at the Meeting Place.

-These finds are remarkable enough in the Australian archeological record, but perhaps the most important thing about the Willandra Lakes is how such discoveries can be connected with the landscape and climate.
+These finds are remarkable enough in the Australian archaeological record, but perhaps the most important thing about the Willandra Lakes is how such discoveries can be connected with the landscape and climate.
 Places like Mungo are rare, where changes in an environment can be matched with how people have lived there in a continuous record across vast ages.

 The scientific evidence shows that Aboriginal people have lived at Mungo for at least 45,000 years.
 This is the dated age of the oldest stone artefacts that have been found so far, and represents a lineage that extends back over some 2000 generations.
 But many Aboriginal people say they have been here even longer, reaching back into the Dreamtime, perhaps forever.
-The long history of occupation at Mungo has combined with ideal conditions for the preservation of some types of relics to create an archaeological treasure house complete with Aboriginal art.
+The long history of occupation at Mungo has combined with ideal conditions for the preservation of some types of relics to create an archaeological treasure house complete with Aboriginal rock art.

 Mildura, a town on the Murray River.